1. Media Subsystem Profile¶

 1.1.
 Overview¶

-The Linux Media Community (aka: the LinuxTV Community) is formed of developers working on Linux Kernel Media Subsystem, together with users who also play an important role in testing the code.
+The Linux Media Community (aka: the LinuxTV Community) is formed by developers working on Linux Kernel Media Subsystem, together with users who also play an important role in testing the code.

 The Media Subsystem has code to support a wide variety of media-related devices: stream capture, analog and digital TV streams, cameras, video codecs, video processing (resizers, etc.), radio, remote controllers, HDMI CEC and media pipeline control.